Berry Pinwheel Cake

 - 3 tablespoons lemon curd

-- 2. Bake at 375° for 10-12 minutes or until cake springs back when lightly touched.
-Cool for 5 minutes.
-Turn cake onto a kitchen towel dusted with confectioners' sugar.
-Peel off waxed paper.
-Roll up cake in towel jelly-roll style, starting with a short side.
-Cool on a wire rack.
+- 3. Bake until top springs back when lightly touched, 10-12 minutes.
+Cool 5 minutes.
+Invert onto a tea towel dusted with confectioners' sugar.
+Gently peel off paper.
+Roll up cake in the towel jelly-roll style, starting with a short side.
+Cool completely on a wire rack.

-- 3. In a large bowl, beat cream until soft peaks form; gradually add sugar, beating until stiff peaks form.
-Fold in lemon curd; gradually fold in strawberries.
+- 4. For filling, beat cream until it begins to thicken.
+Add sugar; beat until stiff peaks form.
+Fold in lemon curd.
+Gently fold in strawberries.